sangkunine/ViewWorks/README.md

 ## Question or suggestion
 Please contact us at <info@nova-graphix.com> for any question or suggestion.

-Thank you for reading this description on this 3D viewer, called **ViewWorks**, developed by [NovaGraphix, Co.](https://www.nova-graphix.com/) Note that we will continue to add new features.
+Thank you for reading the above description on **ViewWorks**, developed by [NovaGraphix, Co.](https://www.nova-graphix.com/) Note that we will continue to add new features and technologies.
 Anyone can use it for free without any restrictions.